OxyGen: Unified KV Cache Management for VLA Inference under Multi-Task Parallelism: Abstract

 \section{Abstract}

-Embodied AI agents increasingly require parallel execution of multiple tasks—such as manipulation, conversation, and memory construction—from shared observations under distinct time constraints.
-Recent Mixture-of-Transformers (MoT) Vision-Language-Action Models (VLAs) architecturally support such heterogeneous outputs, yet existing inference systems fail to achieve efficient multi-task parallelism for on-device deployment due to redundant computation and resource contention.
+Embodied AI agents increasingly require parallel execution of multiple tasks, such as manipulation, conversation, and memory construction, from shared observations under distinct time constraints.
+Recent Mixture-of-Transformers (MoT) Vision-Language-Action Models (VLAs) architecturally support such heterogeneous outputs, yet existing inference systems fail to achieve efficient multi-task parallelism for on-device deployment because of redundant computation and resource contention.
 We identify isolated KV cache management as the root cause.
-To address this, we propose \emph{unified KV cache management}, an inference paradigm that treats KV cache as a first-class shared resource across tasks and over time.
+To address this, we propose \emph{unified KV cache management}, an inference design that treats the KV cache as a first-class shared resource across tasks and over time.
 This abstraction enables two key optimizations: \emph{cross-task KV sharing} eliminates redundant prefill of shared observations, while \emph{cross-frame continuous batching} decouples variable-length language decoding from fixed-rate action generation across control cycles.
-We implement this paradigm for $\pi_{0.5}$, the most popular MoT VLA, and evaluate under representative robotic configurations. \nickname achieves up to $3.7\times$ speedup over isolated execution, delivering over 200~tokens/s language throughput and 70~Hz action frequency simultaneously without action quality degradation.
+We implement this design for $\pi_{0.5}$, a popular MoT VLA, and evaluate it on both NVIDIA GeForce RTX 4090 and Jetson AGX Thor, two representative platforms for on-device VLA inference. \nickname achieves up to 3.7$\times$ speedup over isolated execution, delivering over 200~tokens/s language throughput and 70~Hz action frequency simultaneously without degrading action quality, and we further validate the gains on a real humanoid robot with on-board Jetson AGX Thor.